- Publications and resources

 Find out more

-The flight crew licensing rules are contained in Parts 61, 141 and 142 of the Civil Aviation Safety Regulations.
+The flight crew licensing regulations are contained in Parts 61, Part 141 and Part 142 of the Civil Aviation Safety Regulations 1998.